tasmota/docs/docs/Rules.md

 ```

 !!! note "The following won't work:"
-    ```console
-    Rule1 ON event#setvar1 DO Backlog var1 %value%; Power1 %var1% ENDON
+    `Rule1 ON event#setvar1 DO Backlog var1 %value%; Power1 %var1% ENDON`
-    ```

     At least not as you probably would expect.
 The `var1` value used by the `Power1` command will be the value present before the `Backlog` command is executed.
 This is so, because the rule will replace `%var1%` BEFORE the `Backlog` commands are put in the `Backlog` command stream.

 ------------------------------------------------------------------------------